-There are certain dishes that are very hard to resist on certain menus.
-I almost always order a Greek Salad at a diner, frisee salad and mussels and frites at a bistro, and when I see any seafood Diavolo at a good Italian restaurant, my decision is pretty much made.
+There are certain dishes that are very hard to resist on certain menus: I almost always order a Greek Salad at a diner, frisee salad and mussels and frites at a bistro.
+Likewise, when I see any seafood Fra Diavolo at a good Italian restaurant, my decision is pretty much made.

 Shrimp Fra Diavolo with Linguine: A spicy red sauce makes this classic Italian-American shrimp and pasta dish irresistible (go for big shrimp!)Tweet This